Do You Keep Choosing the Wrong Partners?

-Equating Financial Success with Personal Value
+Equating Financial Success With Personal Value

 This often-unrealistic equation took root when women were instructed to use their feminine attributes to “hook” a currently or potentially well-to-do provider.
 In today’s world, many women are more educated and established providers of their own comfort.
-Now both women and men are equally attracted to partners who are not only able to take care of themselves in the moment, but have even greater potential for financial success in the future.
+Now both women and men are equally attracted to partners who are not only able to take care of themselves in the moment but have even greater potential for financial success in the future.

 Unless people are endowed with family money, both women and men have to commit a great deal of time and energy to maximize their financial options.
 Thus, their “ascension focus” may not leave a lot of time for them to develop relationship-successful skills.
-If both potential partners are deep into their career development, the lack of a support system for a rising star can produce more of a competitive than a collaborative personal environment.
+If both potential partners are deep into their career development, the lack of a support system for a rising star can produce more of a competitive rather than collaborative personal environment.

 Couples today are trying to more equally share their resources of time, energy, and availability.
 Still, it can be a scary delusion if one feels that financial success automatically supersedes the personality characteristics of a great, long-time partner.
 Those who make financial security a top priority in their search for partners may end up materialistically richer, but emotionally poorer.